CongoMusahAdama/Payment-be/README.md

 ## Project Structure
 The project is organized into several directories, each serving a specific purpose:

+## Architecture Documentation
+The Money Transfer App is designed to provide a secure platform for users to send and receive funds.
+The backend is built using Node.js and Express.js, with MongoDB as the database.
+This document outlines the key designs and trade-offs made during the development of the backend.

+### Key Designs

+#### 1. Tech Stack
+- **Node.js**: Utilized for building server-side applications, allowing for asynchronous processing.
+- **Express.js**: A web framework that simplifies API development and routing.
+- **MongoDB**: A NoSQL database chosen for its flexibility in handling user and transaction data.
+- **Mongoose**: An ODM used to manage data relationships and schema validation.

+#### 2. Project Structure
+The project is organized into several directories:
+- **controllers/**: Contains logic for handling requests and responses.
+- **models/**: Defines data models for MongoDB.
+- **routes/**: Specifies API endpoints and their corresponding controllers.
+- **services/**: Contains business logic and database interactions.
+- **middleware/**: Includes middleware functions for request processing.
+- **utils/**: Contains utility functions and helpers.

+#### 3. Security Features
+- **JWT Authentication**: Secure user authentication is implemented using JSON Web Tokens.
+- **Multi-Factor Authentication**: Enhances security by requiring additional verification steps.

+#### 4. API Documentation
+- **Swagger Integration**: API endpoints are documented using Swagger, providing clear usage instructions for developers.

+### Trade-offs

+#### 1. NoSQL Database
+Using MongoDB allows for flexible data models, but it may introduce challenges in ensuring data consistency and relationships.

+#### 2. Middleware Usage
+Middleware functions simplify route handling but can add complexity if not managed properly.

+#### 3. File Upload Handling
+The application supports file uploads for KYC documentation, which adds functionality but requires careful management of file storage and security.

+#### 4. Data Validation
+While the current implementation handles basic error checking, more extensive validation could enhance robustness and prevent issues with invalid data.

+## Conclusion
+The architecture of the Money Transfer App backend is designed to provide a secure, flexible, and user-friendly experience.
+The choices made in technology, structure, and security reflect a balance between functionality and maintainability.

+## Architecture Documentation
+The Money Transfer App is designed to provide a secure platform for users to send and receive funds.
+The backend is built using Node.js and Express.js, with MongoDB as the database.
+This document outlines the key designs and trade-offs made during the development of the backend.

+### Key Designs

+#### 1. Tech Stack
+- **Node.js**: Utilized for building server-side applications, allowing for asynchronous processing.
+- **Express.js**: A web framework that simplifies API development and routing.
+- **MongoDB**: A NoSQL database chosen for its flexibility in handling user and transaction data.
+- **Mongoose**: An ODM used to manage data relationships and schema validation.

+#### 2. Project Structure
+The project is organized into several directories:
+- **controllers/**: Contains logic for handling requests and responses.
+- **models/**: Defines data models for MongoDB.
+- **routes/**: Specifies API endpoints and their corresponding controllers.
+- **services/**: Contains business logic and database interactions.
+- **middleware/**: Includes middleware functions for request processing.
+- **utils/**: Contains utility functions and helpers.

+#### 3. Security Features
+- **JWT Authentication**: Secure user authentication is implemented using JSON Web Tokens.
+- **Multi-Factor Authentication**: Enhances security by requiring additional verification steps.

+#### 4. API Documentation
+- **Swagger Integration**: API endpoints are documented using Swagger, providing clear usage instructions for developers.

+### Trade-offs

+#### 1. NoSQL Database
+Using MongoDB allows for flexible data models, but it may introduce challenges in ensuring data consistency and relationships.

+#### 2. Middleware Usage
+Middleware functions simplify route handling but can add complexity if not managed properly.

+#### 3. File Upload Handling
+The application supports file uploads for KYC documentation, which adds functionality but requires careful management of file storage and security.

+#### 4. Data Validation
+While the current implementation handles basic error checking, more extensive validation could enhance robustness and prevent issues with invalid data.

+## Conclusion
+The architecture of the Money Transfer App backend is designed to provide a secure, flexible, and user-friendly experience.
+The choices made in technology, structure, and security reflect a balance between functionality and maintainability.

 - **server/**: Contains the main server code and configuration files.
   - **src/**: Contains the source code for the application.
     - **controllers/**: Contains the logic for handling requests and responses.